artyomtrityak/backbone.controller/README.md

 4) Controller supports declarative routes definition.

-It's little more complex than previous examples but can be used to keep all routes separately which is good idea for any app.
+It's little more complex than previous examples but can be used to keep all routes separately which is good idea for any size app.

 ```js